 In Benin, we’re training detection dogs to help us disrupt trafficking networks.

-Throughout West Africa, poachers kill rhinos, pangolins, turtles, elephants and other animals.They mutilate them for their parts, and then smuggle them by ship or plane to markets in Asia and Europe.
+Throughout West Africa, poachers kill pangolins, turtles, elephants and other wildlife.
+The animals’ body parts are then smuggled by ship or plane to markets in both Asia and Europe.

-Detection dogs—like the ones you see at the airport—can sniff out shipments of animal parts in the same way that canine units can sniff out narcotics.
-The Beninese goverment wanted to use these dogs.
-But there were no established programs or best practices for training them in West Africa.
+Detection dogs—like the ones you see at the airport—can “sniff out” shipments of animal parts in the same way that police dogs detect narcotics.
+IFAW offered the Beninese government to expand the security mission of the K9 Brigade in Cotonou to include the detection of protected wildlife specimens, but there were no established programs or best practices for training detection dogs in West Africa.

-We developed a wildlife crime detection training program for canine units in the city of Cotonou.
+We developed a wildlife crime detection training program for dog units in the city of Cotonou.

 every problem has a solution, every solution needs support.

 The problems we face are urgent, complicated, and resistant to change.
 Real solutions demand creativity, hard work, and involvement from people like you.